lauriebelch/OrthoDocs/README.md

 ## Simple Usage

-OrthoFinder3 requires one fasta file for each species, containing the amino acid sequences for each gene.
+OrthoFinder requires one FASTA format file for each species being analysed.
+Each file should contain the complete set of protein sequences encoded by gene present in that species genome,  with a single representative protein sequence for each gene.

-Ideally you want to use a single transcript variant per gene.
-We provide a script `primary_transcripts.py` to extract the longest variant per gene;
+OrthoFinder does not have the ability to distinguish proteins derived from transcript variants from proteins derived from separate genes.
+If your files have protein sequences derived from multiple transcript variants for each gene then we provide a script `primary_transcripts.py` to extract the longest variant per gene that should be run on your input files prior to running OrthoFinder;

 ```bash
 for f in *fa ; do python primary_transcript.py $f ; done